Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Daar grumbled low in his chest and moved a tablet around listlessly with a claw. "...How much damage could a Hierarchy ship do if it got to Earth?"

-"The worst case scenario is… apocalyptic.
+"The worst case scenario is... apocalyptic.
 If it’s loaded with jump arrays and the means to make more..."

 "It only needs one," Daar sighed and shook out his thickening pelt.
 "We made gigaton-class warheads a hunnerd years ago, after all."